-I study, teach, and practice in the intersection of law and technology.
-I'm an Assistant Clinical Professor at Colorado Law, where I lead the Samuelson-Glushko Technology Law & Policy Clinic.
-My students and I advocate for the public interest through a variety of telecommunications, intellectual property, privacy, accessibility, and other policy initiatives with substantial technology dimensions.
-Prior to joining Colorado Law, I was a staff attorney and graduate fellow in First Amendment and media law at the Institute for Public Representation at Georgetown Law and a law clerk for Justice Nancy E. Rice on the Colorado Supreme Court.
+I study, teach, and practice in the intersection of law, policy, and technology.
+I'm an Assistant Clinical Professor at Colorado Law, where I serve as the Director of the Samuelson-Glushko Technology Law & Policy Clinic (TLPC) and the Director of Fellowships and Special Projects at the Silicon Flatirons Center for Law, Technology, and Entrepreneurship.
+Before joining the faculty at Colorado Law, I was a staff attorney and graduate fellow in First Amendment and media law at the Institute for Public Representation at Georgetown Law and a law clerk for Justice Nancy E. Rice on the Colorado Supreme Court.
 I'm admitted to practice law in Colorado and the District of Columbia (inactive).

 I earned my LL.M in Advocacy with distinction from Georgetown Law and my J.D. from Colorado Law, where I was the Editor-in-Chief of the Journal on Telecommunications and High Technology Law (JTHTL).
 I also earned my B.S. in Computer Science from the University of Colorado School of Engineering.
 Prior to law school, I was the Director of Information Technology at the Van Heyst Group, an international executive event-planning firm.